Our Services: Foot and Leg Amputation

 -

 Reconstructive microsurgery involves moving tissue from one part of the body to another to reconstruct an area of need.
 This tissue transfer or free flap surgery can involve moving skin, fat, muscle, and/or bone.
-To keep the tissue alive, the blood vessels that supply the perfusion of the tissue being moved are re-connected, or anastomosed, to blood vessels in the area of the body that is being reconstructed.
+To keep the tissue alive, the small blood vessels that supply blood to the tissue being moved are re-connected, or anastomosed, to blood vessels in the area of the body that is being reconstructed.
 This is similar to a transplant of your own tissue.
 The most common reasons for patients to undergo this type of surgery are cancer, trauma, and infection.

 The goal of the flap surgery is to reconstruct the form and function of the missing tissue.
 This may involve reconnecting nerves to allow muscle function or skin sensation, or using tissue that more naturally recreates the feel of the missing tissue.